marielle-lopez/playground/README.md

 ### 20 February 2025
 - Create `PostsContextProvider` to house `posts` state and corresponding setter, ultimately allowing `posts` state to refresh when a post is deleted
+- Create `PostPage` to display specific information of a post with a specific ID and add a corresponding route

 ### 19 February 2025
 - Create `PostCard` component to display all posts on the homepage